KSHIMSS Chapter Board of Directors

 Background: Shawn has worked in the technology industry for over 15 years, and has been with Sabetha Community Hospital as the Director of Information Technology since 2007.
 As the director he oversees all technology within the hospital, clinic and home health agency operated by SCH.

-Secretary: Sara Warnock
+President Elect/Vice President: Sara Warnock

 Education: BA, Communications Studies, University of Kansas; AS, Health Information Technology, Washburn University